Cardosoecruz/Cardosoecruz/README.md

-- 👋 Hi, I’m @Cardosoecruz and recruiter at PicPay
+- 👋 Hi, I’m @Cardosoecruz and recrutador at PicPay